pfrolke/easy-springfield/README.md

           presentation (required)     referid of the presentation
           webvtt-file(s) (required)   path to the WebVTT subtitles file(s) to add
         ---

+        Subcommand: show-available-language-codes -
+         Prints a list of all language codes that are currently supported by the ISO639-1 standard

+           -h, --help   Show help message
+        ---

 INSTALLATION AND CONFIGURATION
 ------------------------------